VorpalBlade/chezmoi_modify_manager/doc/design_decisions.md

 around 20 managed INI files, this started to add up.
 The rewrite in Rust takes (on the same computer) 2 ms. This is a 46x speedup.
 On another (faster) computer I got a 63x speedup (54 ms vs 0.9 ms).

+## Fast path

+The most time critical operation is to compute the new system state when chezmoi invokes us.
+This is the "fast path" in the code.
+All other operations such as `--add`, `--update` etc are less important from a performance perspective.
+This should be kept in mind when adding new features.